 We thank the Bundjalung Elders, past, present and future, and the Aboriginal people from other areas who have visited Djanbung Gardens over the years, and extend our welcome for future visits, training and cultural exchange to cooperate in the great healing of ourselves, each other and the Land.
 We offer special scholarship places in our courses for indigenous participants living in the Bundjalung Nation as a mark of our respect to give back to the community and ‘pay the rent’ for our use of this Land.
 We also make a regular rent donation to the local Cultural Centre

 – Robyn Francis, Djanbung Gardens

 Watch this video of the full Platypus story as told by Burri Jerome here at Djanbung Gardens.

 Burri Jerome completed a Permaculture Design Course with me in 1989 when he was working with Peter Hardwick at Australia’s first Bushfood Nursery, ‘Wilderness Foods’, in Byron Bay.
-Burri is a talented Aboriginal artist and storyteller, committed to keeping his culture alive through sharing his love of country through his art and the rich cultural heritage of the Dreamtime stories.
+Burri was a talented Aboriginal artist and storyteller, committed to keeping his culture alive through sharing his love of country through his art and the rich cultural heritage of the Dreamtime stories.
 Born in Macksville, his father was from the Jarrawah Wakka Wakka people of South East Queensland, his mother was Birrbai Dunguti from Taree.
-Burri has been based in the Bundjalung Nation for almost three decades.
+Burri was based in the Bundjalung Nation for almost four decades.

 The two main panels depict the platypus with its freshwater companions, and the top panel depicts the Bundjalung totems, the snake and the goanna.
 Gilbert painted this mural to honour the memory of his grandfather, Uncle Eric Walker, who gave us the Djanbung name.